curl/curl/docs/PARALLEL-TRANSFERS.md

 share API as well, as a context per origin + path (realm?) basically.

 Visible in test 153, 1412 and more.

-## Feedback

-This is early days for parallel transfer support.
-Keep your eyes open for unintended side effects or downright bugs.

-Tell us what you think and how you think we could improve this feature!